On Petersson norms of generic cusp forms and special values of adjoint $L$-functions for ${\rm GSp}_4$: Introduction

 \begin{rmk} Recall that, in the case of $\GL_2(\R)$, we may normalize the Whittaker function so that its value at $\diag(a,1)$ with $a > 0$ is given by

 for the (limit of) discrete series representation with minimal weight $\kappa \in \Z_{\ge 1}$ and

 for the spherical principal series representation $\Ind^{\GL_2(\R)}_{B(\R)}(|\ |^\lambda \boxtimes |\ |^{-\lambda})$, where $B$ is the standard Borel subgroup of $\GL_2$.
-Thus (\ref{E:normalization DS}) and (\ref{E:normalization PS}) can be regarded as a generalization of this normalization to the case of $\GSp_4(\R)$.
+Then the corresponding Jacquet-Langlands' local zeta integral for $\GL_2$ gives the standard $L$-factor.
+Similarly, if we normalize the Whittaker function on $\GSp_4(\R)$ as in (\ref{E:normalization DS}) and (\ref{E:normalization PS}), then the corresponding Novodvorsky's local zeta integral for $\GSp_4$ gives the spinor $L$-factor (cf.\,\cite{Moriyama2004} and \cite{IM2008}).
 It would also be interesting to compare our normalization in Case (DS) with the rational structures studied by Harris and Kudla \cite{HK1992}. \end{rmk}

 \begin{rmk} In Case (DS), Theorem \ref{T:intro} plays an important role in the result of Lemma and Ochiai \cite{LO2018} on the congruence between a fixed irreducible globally generic endoscopic cuspidal automorphic representation of $\GSp_4(\A_\Q)$ and irreducible stable cuspidal automorphic representations of $\GSp_4(\A_\Q)$. \end{rmk}